Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Introduction

 Specifically, consider the pair $(X,Y)$ of real-valued random variables with joint distribution $\myP$.
 We generally assume that neither the covariate $X$ nor the outcome $Y$ is almost surely constant and refer to this setting as nondegenerate.
 Let $F(x) = \myP(X \leq x$) denote the cumulative distribution function (CDF) of $X$, and let $G$ denote the CDF of $Y$.
 When $F$ and $G$ are continuous, Spearman's rank correlation coefficient \citep{Spearman1904} is defined as

 which equals the Pearson product moment correlation between the probability integral transforms $F(X)$ and $G(Y)$.
-Kendall's correlation coefficient $\tauK$ \citep{Kendall1938} is defined as
+Kendall's rank correlation coefficient \citep{Kendall1938} is defined as

 where here and in the remainder of the paper $(X,Y)$, $(X',Y')$, and $(X'',Y'')$ have distribution $\myP$ and are independent.
+The classical rank correlation coefficients are symmetric, and we often write

-Evidently, Spearman's and Kendall's correlations are symmetric in the roles of $X$ and $Y$, and they are measures of monotone dependence, in the classical sense that they are invariant under strictly increasing transformations and thus can be expressed in terms of copulas \citep{Schweizer1981}.\footnote{If $X$ and $Y$ are continuous, the copula of the bivariate distribution $\myP$ is the bivariate distribution of $(F(X), G(Y))$.
-As $F$ is strictly inceasing on the support of $X$, and $G$ is strictly increasing on the support of $Y$, we see that a measure of monotone dependence can be expressed in terms of copulas only.} These and other symmetric measures of monotone dependence can readily be extended, so that they apply to arbitrary distributions, without requiring continuity of $X$ and $Y$.
-However, the extensions are subject to an attainability problem, as for non-continuous distributions the maximum value of the measure may not be reached even though a perfect monotone relationship holds \citep{Neslehova2007, Pohle2024a}.
-Considering that the notion of perfect monotone dependence fails to be symmetric, one needs to resort to asymmetric measures if attainability is to be preserved in discrete settings.
+respectively.
+Furthermore, Spearman's Rho and Kendall's Tau are measures of monotone dependence in the sense that they are invariant under strictly increasing transformations of the margins, and thus they depend on only the copula when $X$ and $Y$ are continuous.\footnote{When $X$ and $Y$ are both continuous, the copula of the bivariate distribution $\myP$ is the bivariate distribution of $(F(X), G(Y))$.
+As $F$ is strictly increasing on the support of $X$, and $G$ is strictly increasing on the support of $Y$, it follows that a measure of monotone dependence can be expressed in terms of the copula only \citep{Schweizer1981}.} These and other symmetric measures of monotone dependence can readily be applied to arbitrary distributions, without requiring continuity.
+However, generalizations to arbitrary distributions are subject to an attainability problem, as for noncontinuous distributions the maximal value of the measure may not be reached even though a perfect monotone relationship holds \citep{Neslehova2007, Mesfioui2022}.
+We demonstrate in the subsequent section that one needs to resort to asymmetric measures in order to resolve these issues.